 The point of this discourse is to show us that we are not mere brute animals.
-What makes us humans unique is our providence-given abilities to "act appropriately, methodically, and in line with our nature and constitution" (verse 15).
+What makes us humans unique is our providence-given abilities to "act in a methodical and orderly fashion, and in accordance with our own specific nature and constitution" (verse 15, p.
+15).

 And where do we go to appreciate God's works?
 I think they are not only found all over the world in the most pristine places, but they are also found in the day to day interactions.
 To be able to see reason in philosophy and to see God's creations create!

 Then the deep, reflective question Epictetus poses to us: "Will you never come to a realization of who you are, what you have been born for and the purpose for which the gift of vision was made in our case?"

 And what about when difficult and disagreeable things happen to us?
 How are we supposed to appreciate God's works then?
 He offers a really good analogy.
 People will take a pilgrimage to various places.
 Perhaps they travel to Olympia or Mecca or to Washington D.C.
 Despite the heat, humidity, the crowds, the traffic, the weather, the noise, the shouting - they endure it all to pay homage to whatever they find valuable.
 Is this not true too with life and finding God or Zeus in the world?
 Do we not fight the difficulties every day, if only to capture a glimpse of greatness?